 For the period

 from June 16

 (date of

-inception)
+inception) through Eastha was

-through For the yea r ended

-December 31, Decembe er 31,
+December 31, For the year Decembe

-Supplier 2017 2018 3
+Supplier 2017 2018

 RMB RMB US\$

-A^ 3,809 121,043 16,935
+$A^$ 3,809 121,043 16,935

 В 73,145 10,233

 C 2,755 70,086 9,917

+- =): == , 0,0 = .

-- A is the holder of the non-controlling interest in Luckin Coffee Roasting (Tianjin) Co., Ltd., a subsidiary of the Company. - (iii) Customer risk-The success of the Group's business going forward will rely in part on the Group's ability to continue to obtain and expand business from existing customers while also attracting new customers.
+\ A is the holder of the non-controlling interest in Luckin Coffee Roasting (Tianjin) Co., Ltd., a subsidiary of the Company.

+- (iii) Customer risk-The success of the Group's business going forward will rely in part on the Group's ability to continue to obtain and expand business from existing customers while also attracting new customers.
 No customer accounted for 10% or more of the Group's revenues for the period from June 16, 2017 (date of inception) through December 31, 2017 and for the year ended December 31, 2018. - (iv) Economic risk-The Group's operations could be adversely affected by significant political, economic and social uncertainties in the PRC.
 Although the PRC government has been pursuing economic reform policies for more than 20 years, no assurance can be given that the PRC government will continue to pursue such policies or that such policies may not be significantly altered, especially in the event of a change in leadership, social or political disruption or unforeseen circumstances affecting the PRC political, economic and social conditions.
 There is also no guarantee that the PRC government's pursuit of economic reforms will be consistent or effective.